z3h4/useful-commands/HTML & CSS/css.md

 - `WebP` is a modern image format created by Google and is widely supported except in Internet Explorer.
   - It produces smaller image than jpg or png.
 - To support modern image formats, we can use the `picture` element with multiple `source` elements.
 - The `picture` element should always contain an `img` element otherwise the image is not shown.
+Also,

+  - In the `img` element we define the `alt` text.
+  - It will support the browsers which do not support `picture` or `source` elements.

       <picture>
         <source type="image/webp" srcset="images/meal.webp" />
         <source type="image/jpeg" srcset="images/meal.jpg" />
         <img src="images/meal.jpg" alt="A bowl of salmon and curry">
       </picture>

+- Use [cloudconvert.com](cloudconvert.com) to convert an image to `webP`.

 ### Art Direction